la2050/archive/_projects/2016/the-love-story-interactive-art-journal-live-open-mic-show.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/6473062183741-team90.png
 project_video: 'https://player.vimeo.com/video/168583145?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  This isn't about mental health--it's about transforming pain into creative expression.
-We will interview 40 artists on how they have transformed the pain of loss into art and produce the interviews into an interactive media art journal, complimented by two live music/art shows where Angelenos can engage in conversations surrounding grief, love and art while providing artists performances and open mic sharing of our journal entries.
+  We will interview 40 artists on how they have transformed the pain of loss into creative expression and produce those interviews into a New Media Art Journal. complimented by a live music/art show.
 project_is_collaboration: 'Yes'
 project_collaborators: America Innovates Foundation
 project_areas: